This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 Group Definition in Organizational

-A group refers to two or more employees who freely interact with individuals, and share common norms, goals, and identity.
-The two most common types of groups are formal and informal which can overlap.
+A group consists of two or more employees who freely interact with one another and share standard norms, goals, and identity.
+The two most common types of groups are formal and informal, which can overlap.

 Examples of Group Communication

-A real-life example of group communication is completing a group assignment.
-For example, a few students regularly sit together to discuss how to complete the assignments given by the lecturers.
+A real-life example of group communication is a conversation among classmates for completing a group assignment.
+For example, a few students regularly sit together to discuss how to complete the tasks given by the lecturers.
 The group members meet before or after the class to share their opinions and suggestions.
 They continue their discussion until the project is completed.
 So, the continuous interaction among a group of students for the assignment completion is an example of group discussion.

 Group Communication Elements

-The 5 Key Elements for Successful Group Communication are:
+The 5 Key Elements of Group Communication are:

 - Goals